KDE/clazy/README.md

 # Setting up your project to build with clazy

-Note: Wherever `clazy` it mentioned, replace with `clazy-cl.bat` if you're on Windows, or replace with `Clazy-x86_64.AppImage` if you're using AppImage.
+Note: Wherever `clazy` is mentioned, replace with `clazy-cl.bat` if you're on Windows, or replace with `Clazy-x86_64.AppImage` if you're using AppImage.
 Note: If you prefer running clazy over a JSON compilation database instead of using it as a plugin, jump to [clazy-standalone](#clazy-standalone-and-json-database-support).

 You should now have the clazy command available to you, in `<prefix>/bin/`.